riosengineer/Bicepify/README.md

 Using simple templated examples, with test data, the examples in this repository we hope will enable others to learn and benefit from.

-Within the `Examples` folder you will find categorised concept folders that further contain example `.bicep` templates and their supporting documentation & files.
+Within the `bicep-examples` or `bicep-cicd-examples` folders you will find categorised concept folders that further contain example `.bicep` templates and their supporting documentation & files.

 These will showcase a particular Bicep concept with a corresponding README file to give an explanation of what the example is, and how it can benefit.